These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 These are the countries where novel coronavirus cases have been confirmed worldwide

-China’s National Health Commission has confirmed the virus can be transmitted from person to person through “droplet transmission” — where a virus is passed on due to an infected person sneezing or coughing — as well as by direct contact.
+China’s National Health Commission has confirmed the virus, which causes a disease known as Covid-19, can be transmitted from person to person through “droplet transmission” — where a virus is passed on due to an infected person sneezing or coughing — as well as by direct contact.

-This is a full list of confirmed cases of the novel coronavirus, officially called Covid-19, outside mainland China.
+This is a full list of confirmed cases of the novel coronavirus outside mainland China.

 Australia (at least 22 cases)